digital-work-lab/open-source-project/docs/week_2_git_notebook_collaboration.md

 <p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;"><b>Task Contributor C</b>: Create a branch <code>code_of_conduct</code>, adding the <a href="https://github.com/CoLRev-Environment/colrev/blob/main/CODE_OF_CONDUCT.md">code of conduct</a> in a file named <code>CODE_OF_CONDUCT.md</code>.</p>

 <p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;">Afterwards, each contributor opens a pull-request to integrate the changes.
-Review each other's changes, add a commend to confirm whehter the changes are adequate and merge them using the rebase option.</p>
+Review each other's changes, add a commend to confirm whether the changes are adequate and merge them using the rebase option.</p>

 ## Part 2: Work in a fork <a id="fork"></a>